multiversx/mx-multi-factor-auth-go-service/README.md

 be blocked for several minutes (as specified in config).
 This is done by setting a redis key with TTL for the blocked user.

 The key is composed of `user address` and `IP address`.
-In order for this key to be correct, we need to make sure that the user IP is as close to the real one as possible.
+In order for this key to be set correctly, we need to make sure that the user IP is as close to the real one as possible.

 There is a separate section in the main configuration file for http headers handling.
-Please check `HTTPHeaders` section in [config.toml](https://github.com/multiversx/mx-multi-factor-auth-go-service/blob/main/cmd/multi-factor-auth/config/config.toml) for more details.
+Please check `HTTPHeaders` section in [external.toml](https://github.com/multiversx/mx-multi-factor-auth-go-service/blob/main/cmd/multi-factor-auth/config/external.toml) for more details.

-If the server is exposed directly to the internet, you can set custom headers list as empty and the number of trusted proxies to 0.
-This way the client IP will be set directly from the network address that send the last request (which will be the client in this case).
+If the server is exposed directly to the internet, you can set `ForwardedByClientIP` to `false` and `TrustedPlatform` as empty.
+This way the client IP will be set directly from the network address that sent the last request (which will be the client in this case, or an untrusted proxy).

-If the server is exposed through one or multiple trusted proxies, make sure to set custom headers list (for example with `cf-connecting-ip` if using cloudflare), and number of intermediate proxies field (for x-forwarded-for header, if it will end up being used;
+If the server is exposed through one or multiple trusted proxies, make sure to set `TrustedPlatform`, `RemoteIPHeaders` and `TrustedProxies` fields accordingly.
+If they are not set explicitly, the default `gin` values will be set.
+Please check also `gin` documentation for these fields.
-as decribed below, x-forwarded-for header will be used if custom headers will not contain the necessary information).

-There are several steps considered when trying to fetch the client real IP:
-* firstly, we try to fetch client IP based on custom http headers from trusted proxies;
-custom http headers can be set in http headers config section
-* if not found in custom http headers, we search in `x-forwarded-for` header based on the variables in http headers config section
-* if not found in `x-forwarded-for` header or if `x-forwarded-for` header is not trusted (this can be done by setting number of trusted proxies in config to 0 and header will not be checked at all), we fetch the client IP from gin's RemoteAddr, which contains the network address that send the last request; this field is relevant and safe when there are no intermediate proxies between client and server

 > **Important**
-> For this to work properly, make sure to align `HTTPHeaders` configuration section
+> For this to work properly, make sure to align `Gin` configuration section
 > with your infrastructure setup.

 ## Local testing environment